 I’ve been using this recipe for these absolutely simple and simply delish little shortbread cookies for decades, and it’s not the recipe that makes them so good.
 Well, it is partially, but keys to really good Classic Tea Thumbprint Cookies great is quality and technique.
 That’s going to make or break these classic cookies.

-Do not use anything but butter, and the absolute key to this recipe is to make certain the butter is at the proper temperature.
+Only use real butter and the absolute key to this recipe is to make certain the butter is at the proper temperature.
 Too warm and the cookies don’t keep shape and can bake up heavier, even a bit greasy.
 Too cold and the flour will never mix in quite right.
 You’ll have to really beat to soften the butter so it will accept the flour and that’s not going to make the most tender, melt in your mouth cookie.
-The butter, when it is at just the right temperature, should be able to be bent without cracking and without losing it’s shape.
+The butter, when it is at just the right temperature, should be able to be bent without cracking and without losing its shape.
 I’m going to refer you to Haniela’s Blog where she’s detailed this out wonderfully!

 When I make Classic Tea Thumbprint Cookies, I think it’s easiest to use a scoop for uniform size, scoop all the dough or at least a good portion of it at a time and place the cookies on a clean counter or parchment paper.
 Then I pick up each cookie in turn, roll it into a ball and place it on the cookie sheet.
 Then I like to use the back side of a small, round measuring spoon to press in the indentations, especially if my fingernails are at all long.
 Any imperfection in the little balls of cookie will show up in the final baked cookie because there is no leavening.
 Take a little care when rolling them.